rachelslurs/rachelslurs.github.com/about.md

 ![Rachel Cantor][profile]

 I am a 29 year old software engineer, specializing in the front end of the web.
 I am seeking an opportunity to further my exploration of what one can do with creative applications of the web.
-I am seeking something full time, at a company where experimentation is encouraged, and work-life balance is valued.

 I am originally from Buffalo, New York.
 In my free time I enjoy going to stand up comedy shows, eating delicious foods, and perusing all of the cultural wealth New York City has to offer.